Trouble Breathing at Night?

 If you struggle to breathe at night, you are not alone.
 Sleepapnea.org estimates that “22 million Americans suffer from sleep apnea, with 80 percent of moderate and severe obstructive sleep apnea cases undiagnosed.”
 Struggling to breathe at night is not a minor problem.
 Difficulty breathing while sleeping can cause health problems and even death.
-Learn why you may struggle to breathe at night and how to find solutions.
+Learn why you may struggle to breathe at night due to various health conditions and how to find solutions.

 Sleep Apnea is Common

-If you struggle to breathe, it is crucial to see your ENT doctor for solutions.
+If you struggle to breathe, it is crucial to see your ENT doctor for solutions to this sleep disorder.
 The majority of those who suffer from breathing problems while sleeping suffer from obstructive sleep apnea.
 This medical condition often shows up in symptoms such as:

 When obstructive sleep apnea is the culprit, and you don’t find a solution, you can face: